 - Open a checking account if you don’t already have one.
 Many people with bad credit often end up using prepaid cards, money orders or check cashing stores to conduct financial transactions.
 But you have options.
 Open a bank account for bad credit to begin a banking relationship.
 A traditional free bank account, even if it’s with an online, bank shows stability, saves you money, and is more convenient.

-Choose from three different packages: Credit Polish, Credit Remodel, and Clean Slate.
-Each package charges an initial signup fee and a regular monthly fee.
-Negative items that can be disputed include but are not limited to: Bankruptcies, Foreclosures, Tax Liens, Repossessions, Judgments, Collections, Late revolving credit payments, and Inquiries.
+Negative items that a credit repair company can assist you with include but are not limited to: Bankruptcies, Foreclosures, Tax Liens, Repossessions, Judgments, Collections, Late revolving credit payments, and Inquiries.

 Disclaimer: Information on creditmashup.com does not contain legal advice.
 The Author is not your lawyer, and the strategies described here may not be appropriate to your situation.
 You are strongly advised to obtain competent legal advice before taking any actions which may have legal consequences.